 Incorporation offers the best way you can avoid this situation.
 The corporation receives payments, holds business assets, and assumes liability.
 While an unhappy client may sue the business into oblivion, they can’t go after your personal assets.

 Most self-employed people opt for a limited liability company (LLC) or an S corporation.
 Both S corporations and LLCs offer a liability shield for personal assets.
+It’s important to know the LLC and S corporation differences to determine which one is correct for your business.

 Not all states recognize S corporations or tax them in the same ways.
 Treatment of LLCs remains fairly uniform, which makes them a more popular choice.